What is Onexton?

 Before taking this medicine

 Although this medicine is applied to the skin, your body may absorb enough clindamycin to cause serious side effects.
 You may not be able to use this medicine if you have:

 if you have ever had severe diarrhea caused by antibiotic medicine.

-It is not known whether benzoyl peroxide and clindamycin topical passes into breast milk or if it could harm a nursing baby.
+It is not known whether Onexton passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Using more medicine or applying it more often than prescribed will not make it work any faster, and may increase side effects.

 Benzoyl peroxide can cause a rare but serious allergic reaction or severe skin irritation.
 Before you start using this medicine, you may choose to apply a "test dose" to see if you have a reaction.
 Apply a very small amount of the medicine to 1 or 2 small acne areas every day for 3 days in a row.
 If there is no reaction, begin using the full prescribed amount on the 4th day.